mvysny/beverage-buddy-jooq/README.md

 # Beverage Buddy App Starter for Vaadin
 :coffee::tea::sake::baby_bottle::beer::cocktail::tropical_drink::wine_glass:

-** NOTE: CONVERSION TO JOOQ ONGOING **.
-Please wait until the conversion has been finalized properly.

-This is a [Vaadin-on-Kotlin](http://vaadinonkotlin.eu) example application, used to demonstrate features of the Vaadin Flow Java framework.
+This is a [Vaadin](https://vaadin.com/) example application.
-A full-stack app: uses the H2 database instead of a dummy service.
+A full-stack app: uses the H2 database instead of a dummy service; uses [JOOQ](https://www.jooq.org/) to access the database.
 Requires Java 17+.
+Does not run on Spring.

 The Starter demonstrates the core Vaadin Flow concepts:
 * [Building UIs in Kotlin](https://github.com/mvysny/karibu-dsl) with components